Rustam Azhiev: Second Russo-Chechen war

 Shortly after Vladimir Putin had ordered the second invasion of Chechnya in 1999, Azhiev joined the Ichkerian forces and fought under the command of Rustam Basaev, who would later become the commander of the Central Sector of the Armed Forces of the Chechen Republic of Ichkeria.
 In the course of the war Azhiev rose up in ranks and was appointed commander of the central sector of the Caucasus Emirate's Vilayat Nokhchicho in 2007.
 Two years later he was seriously wounded, losing 3 fingers and injuring his eyes.
-To get medical treatment he decide to move to Turkey.
-Following his treatment he was unable to return to Chechnya to continue.
+To get medical treatment he decided to move to Turkey.
+Following his treatment he was unable to return to Chechnya to continue fighting.

 Syrian civil war

 After several unsuccessful attempts to return to Chechnya, Azhiev decided in 2013 "to continue (...) resistance against Russia in the Syrian Republic".
-He joined the Syrian Civil war on the side of the rebel group Ansar al-Sham.
+He joined the Syrian Civil war on the side of the Islamist rebel group Ansar al-Sham.
 The following year he and other Chechen comrades left the group and founded an independent group, Ajnad al-Kavkaz.
 The group was mainly active in Northwestern Syria and participated in many battles, such as the Idlib offensive in 2015 and Hama offensive in 2016.
-Throughout the war the group remained completely independent under Azhievs leadership and did not not swear allegiance to any other groups.
+Throughout the war the group remained completely independent under Azhievs leadership and did not swear allegiance to any other groups.
 Due to internal conflicts among the Syrian opposition, Azhiev decided to withdraw from the conflict in October 2017.
 In the following years Tahrir al-Sham started to crack down on foreign fighters and groups, especially of Chechen origin, and arrested leaders close to the group.
 After settling once again in Turkey, he found himself targeted by a small hit squad who were ordered to assassinate their primary target, "a Chechen dissident living in Turkey named ‘Abdulhakim, who had fought for the opposition in Syria" according to the Turkish intelligence agency MİT, who were able to arrest the assassins before they could carry out their mission, which they believe was ordered by FSB and the pro-Moscow Chechen president, Ramzan Kadyrov.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-Reports of Azhievs decision to join the fight against Russia in Ukraine first appeared in March 2022 and were confirmed in October, when the prime minister of the government-in-exile of the Chechen Republic Ichkeria, Akhmed Zakayev, appointed him as deputy commander-in-chief of the armed Ichkerian forces.
+Reports of Azhiev's decision to join the fight against Russia in Ukraine first appeared in March 2022 and were confirmed in October, when the prime minister of the government-in-exile of the Chechen Republic Ichkeria, Akhmed Zakayev, appointed him as deputy commander-in-chief of the armed Ichkerian forces.
 Footage of Azhiev fighting on the front lines in the Battle of Bakhmut appeared in January 2023.